 What are essential oils?

-In order to get essential oils, the plants are harvested by experts.
-After harvesting, the plant components are distilled where the oils are extracted by precise pressures and temperatures.
+Essential oils come from the compounds found in all parts of a plant – seeds, bark, stems, roots, flowers, and other parts.
+They are harvested by experts and distilled to extract the oils by using precise pressures and temperatures.
 These precise measurements protect the plants and oils from being oxidized or destroyed by heat.

 Does the authenticity or quality of the essential oils matter?